iamsharduld/Systems-At-Scale/README.md

 # Tech Company System Designs Study

 This repository contains a collection of system design examples from various tech companies that have successfully scaled to millions of users.
-These system designs are crafted with a focus on understanding the architecture, technologies, and decisions that enable scalability and performance in real-world systems.
+These system designs are crafted with a focus on understanding the architecture, technologies, and decisions that enable scalability and performance in real-world.

 ## Disclaimer